 I had been job hunting for years, but the longer I stayed in retail, the harder it was to get out.
-After failed interview after failed interview, I realized that if no one was going to give me the opportunities I so badly wanted, I had to create them myself.
+After failed interview after failed interview, I realized that no one was going to give me the opportunities I so badly wanted.
+I had to create them myself.”

-I was scared to put myself out there, creating a blog that was so close to my heart….so I hesitated, and waited.
-But when finally overcame my fear, and put myself out there, I started to create a loyal community that grew like wildfire.
-Every day was an incredible adventure of saying what was in my heart, creating content that felt good, and truly making a difference in people’s lives by empowering them to live their dream.
+I was scared to put myself out there.
+Creating a blog that was so close to my heart.
+I hesitated, Waited.
+But when finally overcame my fear, I put myself out there.
+I started to create a loyal community that grew like wildfire.
+Every day was an incredible adventure of saying what was in my heart.
+Creating content that felt good, and truly making a difference in people’s lives by empowering them to live their dream.

 How I’ve been able to sell a $5000 coaching package without even having to hop on a sales call?

-Of course, my products and services sell, but I never have to feel “salesy”.
-Because I built such an incredible community who trust me and love my content, they are excited to invest in my products and services.
+Of course, her products and services sell, but she never has to feel “salesy.”
+This is because she built such an incredible community who trust her and love her content.
+They are excited to invest in her products and services.

-In this article, I’m going to walk you through some key strategies you’ll want to add to your toolkit to grow an audience for your online business
+In this article, we’ll walk you through some key strategies to grow an audience for your online business.

-By this point, I’m going to assume you know your products and services that you want to offer.
+By this point, we assume you know the products and services that you want to offer.

-What you need to do first is have a deep understanding of who you want to service, and which incredible people you want to have in your community
+What you need to do first is have a deep understanding of who you want to service.
+Think about which incredible people you want to have in your community.

-There’s a lot of content out there about “getting more followers” or “hitting 10K” and although numbers are a great way to track your progress, that is not the most important factor.
+There’s a lot of content out there about “getting more followers” or “hitting 10K.”
+Although numbers are a great way to track your progress, that is not the most important factor.

-You want to ensure that you’re growing your audience with the right people who will truly be impacted by the work you do, and are excited to purchase your products as they know it will solve a problem they have.
+You want to ensure that you’re growing your audience with the right people who will truly be impacted by the work you do.
+Find people that are excited to purchase your products as they know it will solve a problem they have.

-Once you know the transformation products provide, that will make it easier to grow a targeted audience whose problems you can solve with your products and services
+Once you know the transformation products provide, that will make it easier to grow a targeted audience.
+You’ll have a group whose problems you can solve with your products and services

 At this point, once you know the outcome your business is providing, create your target client avatar.